 Use a Zero Trust Approach to Protect Your Smart Cities Projects from Hackers

 Smart cities projects continue to gain momentum, given the need to address our aging infrastructure while enhancing the quality of life for both residents and visitors.
-New Internet of Things (IoT) and next generation network technologies like 5G enable smart parking, better traffic and mass transit control, intelligent lighting, and crime prevention.
+New Internet of Things (IoT) and next generation network technologies like 5G enable smart parking, better traffic and mass transit control, smart lighting systems, and crime prevention.
 At the same time, city governments are increasingly under attack with significant consequences in terms of costs and loss of services and revenue.

 So far, these cyber-attacks have been financially motivated ransomware attacks that require municipalities to either pay the ransom or to spend significant time and money to replace the compromised computer systems and their data.
 This strain on resources serves as a wakeup call for municipalities to implement effective measures now to protect existing services.